Shooting survivor's father admits email changes in CNN spat

-The father of a Florida shooting survivor acknowledged Tuesday that he omitted words in an email he sent media outlets accusing CNN of using scripted remarks for a town hall on guns.
+The father of a Florida shooting survivor acknowledged Tuesday he omitted words in an email he sent media outlets accusing CNN of using scripted remarks at a town hall on guns and school safety.

-CNN denied the allegations and released emails between a producer and a student at Marjory Stoneman Douglas High School to prove it did not tell the student what to say.
+Dozens of conservative websites called the network's Feb.
+21 town hall forum scripted after Marjory Stoneman Douglas High School junior Colton Haab skipped the event and said the network had told him what question to ask.
+The websites call it proof the forum was slanted against gun rights.
+President Donald Trump tweeted about it on Friday, saying "Just like so much of CNN, Fake News!"

+CNN countered with a release of email exchanges between producer Carrie Stevenson, Colton Haab and his father Glenn and accused Glenn Haab of deliberately altering email sent to Fox News and the Huffington Post.

 "There was nothing malicious behind it," he said.

-Dozens of conservative websites picked up on the altered email and called it proof that the Feb.
-21 forum was slanted against gun rights.
-President Donald Trump tweeted : "Just like so much of CNN, Fake News!"

-CNN said the event was not scripted, and released email exchanges between producer Carrie Stevenson, the student, Colton Haab, and his father.

-In one exchange, the 17-year-old student proposes several questions to ask at the town hall, including one on whether to arm teachers.
-The father, a Republican gun owner, later emailed Stevenson a four-page document with a roughly 700-word speech and a series of questions he said Colton wanted to ask.
+In one exchange, 17-year-old Colton Haab proposes several questions to ask at the town hall, including one on whether to arm teachers.
+His father, a Republican gun owner, later emailed Stevenson a four-page document with a roughly 700-word speech and a series of questions he said Colton wanted to ask.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.